Multiple Sclerosis And Incontinence

 There are several medications available which can help prevent spasms of the bladder muscle, which can help reduce urgency and frequency incontinence associated with MS; they belong to a group of medicines known as antimuscarinic or anticholinergic drugs.
 Below is a list of some medications that may be prescribed and links to more information.
 These medications are not suitable for some people so it’s important to check that it is safe for a patient to take these.

 Betmiga is an oral medication, which acts as a muscle relaxant and can be used to treat frequency and urgency if conservative methods or traditional anticholinergic medications haven’t worked.
-Some people experience side effects on this medication, you can find out how Betmiga works here.
+Some people experience side effects on this medication.

 Antimotility/ antidiarrheals such as loperamide, more commonly known as Imodium can be purchased over-the-counter.
 They work by slowing the gut transit making your stools firmer and pass less frequently.
 It is important not to use this medication if the person has diarrhoea with blood and/or mucus or has a temperature.
 Some people find that this type of medication increases pain and bloating in the stomach.